141st Air Refueling Squadron: Cold War

-With return to state control, the parent 108th Wing was transferred to Air Defense Command (ADC) and was redesignated as a Fighter-Interceptor Wing.
-The 141st Fighter-Interceptor Squadron was re-equipped with the long-range North American P-51H Mustang fighter.
+With its return to state control, the parent 108th Wing was and was redesignated as a Fighter-Interceptor Wing.
+The 141st Fighter-Interceptor Squadron was re-equipped with the long-range North American F-51H Mustang fighter.
 Designed for the invasion of Japan, the P-51H was the last variant of the P-51 Mustang of World War II, but was produced too late to see any wartime combat.
-Not used in the Korean War due to it not being believed as "rugged" as its famous "D" model predecessor, the P-51H was used instead to equip Air National Guard units into the 1950s as an ADC interceptor.
+Not used in the Korean War due to it not being believed as "rugged" as its famous "D" model predecessor, the P-51H was used instead to equip Air National Guard units into the 1950s as an interceptor.
 In 1955, the Mustangs were retired and the squadron entered the jet age, with the arrival of the North American F-86E Sabre.

-The parent 108th FIW was transferred to Tactical Air Command (TAC) in 1958, being re-designated as a Tactical Fighter Wing.
-The 141st Tactical Fighter Squadron transferred its interceptors and received and Republic F-84F Thunderstreak fighter-bombers.
+The squadron was redesignated the 141st Tactical Fighter Squadron in 1958.
+It transferred its interceptors and received and Republic F-84F Thunderstreak fighter-bombers.